billyemmanuelwesh/LibraryBooksReservation_DatabaseFirst_EntityFramework/README.md

 o Integrate database operations (Create, Read, Update, Delete) CRUD.

-o Complete the project without ORM or Entity Framework (using manual SQL).

 o Apply Bootstrap for responsive design and ergonomics.

 o Use a local database (LocalDB) to store/manage data on books and loans.